Getable/styleguide-js/README.md

 ### Semicolons

   - **NO.**
   - ASI means that you almost never need semicolons.
-Leave 'em out and live free!
+Leave them out and live free!
 JsHint will catch nearly any error you might make.

     ```javascript
     // bad